Who We Are

 Web Site & Online Stores

 We launched our web site and online store, www.PineRidgeArtCenter.com and our Facebook presence, PineRidgeArtCenter, in 2014 and opened online stores on Ebay and Etsy in 2016.
+All were updated in 2018 when we changed our name to Seven Fires.

-Our goal is for the online stores to employ one to three people full time and provide training in positions such as Online Manager, Shipping Clerk and Photographer in addition to providing resources for artists to develop their own online presence.
+Our goal is for the online store to employ one to three people full time and provide training in positions such as Online Manager, Shipping Clerk and Photographer in addition to providing resources for artists to develop their own online presence.

 Art Center Store